Polygons

 Fig. 2.2e: A Rectangle built with B0 and B2 struts.
 Two Y1 sruts represent the diagonal.

-The right angles in Fig. 2.2d have B1 and B2 struts as sides, with lengths of 1 and φ.
+From Fig. 2.2d, we can see that one of the properties of Golden rectangles is that subtracting a Square (on the left), we obtain a smaller, vertical Golden rectangle (on the right).
+This property is analogous to the division of Golden triangles into Golden gnomons and smaller Golden triangles.
+The Golden rectangle in Fig. 2.2d has B1 and B2 struts as sides, with lengths of 1 and φ.
 Thus, h = √(1 + φ2) = √ ((5 + √5) / 2) = 1.902 113 032...
 The two R1 struts shown have h/2 = √ ((5 + √5) / 8) = 0.951 056 516...
 For other R sizes, multiply by the different powers of φ.

 h = √( 1 / φ2 + φ2)